isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 new ones, removing existing ones, and adding subnets to and removing them from shared networks) is also provided.

-Currently this library is only available to ISC customers with a paid support contract.
+This library is only available to ISC customers with a paid support contract.

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

 The following commands are currently supported: